aegis-icons/aegis-icons/CONTRIBUTING.md

   - **Don't make other changes to settings.**

 ### Submit to repository
 Submit your icon for review by [opening a new issue](../../issues/new/choose) (select "Icon submission") and attaching your file(s) and source(s).
 Alternately, you are encouraged to refer to [this GitHub guide](https://guides.github.com/activities/contributing-to-open-source) to fork the aegis-icons project, add the changed files to your fork, then create a pull request with your submissions.
 (Don't add AI files in the pull requests.
-Instead, zip it and upload it in the PR comment section or sent AI files to [aegis-icons / ai-files](https://github.com/aegis-icons/ai-files) repo instead.)
+Instead, zip it and upload it in the PR comment section.)

 ## Technical
 - Master source file is vector-based AI or SVG format.
 Raster images (PNG, JPEG, GIF etc.) are unacceptable, including raster images embedded within the vector file.